 In our view, Windsor's debt and contingent liability profile is very strong.
-Total governmental fund debt service is 5.5% of total governmental fund expenditures, and net direct debt is 35.9% of total governmental fund revenue.
-Overall net debt is low at 3.0% of market value, and approximately 90.0% of the direct debt is scheduled to be repaid within 10 years, which are in our view positive credit factors.
+Total governmental fund debt service is 5.5% of total governmental fund expenditures, and net direct debt is 31.4% of total governmental fund revenue.
+Overall net debt is low at 2.9% of market value, and approximately 95.9% of the direct debt is scheduled to be repaid within 10 years, which are in our view positive credit factors.

-With this issue, Windsor will have approximately \$44.2 million of total direct debt.
-In addition, the town's proportionate share of overlapping debt as a member of the Metropolitan District Commission is \$79.3 million.
-Over the next 12-24 months, Windsor will likely issue \$4 million-\$5 million annually to finance capital projects.
-Furthermore, it is planning the construction of a new public safety facility, of which phase two would cost an estimated \$7.7 million, as well as upgrades to its existing facility.
-In 2019, the town could seek an additional \$18.5 million in debt to complete phase 3.
-However, it has not sought voter approval to issue the additional debt for the new public safety facility.
+Following the current issue of bonds and notes, Windsor will have approximately \$38.7 million of total direct debt outstanding.
+In addition, the town's proportionate share of overlapping debt as a member of the Metropolitan District

+Commission is \$79.3 million.
+Over the next two-to-three years, the town will likely issue about \$4 million-\$5 million annually in additional debt to finance various capital projects.
+Furthermore, Windsor is considering options for the construction of a new public safety facility, of which phase one would cost an estimated \$3 million, as well as upgrades to its existing facility; however, it has not sought voter approval to issue the additional debt.
 Therefore, due to Windsor's low overall net debt and rapid debt amortization, we do not expect our assessment of the town's debt profile to weaken.

-Windsor's combined required pension and actual other postemployment benefits (OPEB) contributions totaled 3.6% of total governmental fund expenditures in 2016.
+The town's combined required pension and actual other postemployment benefits (OPEB) contributions were 3.6% of total governmental fund expenditures in 2016.
 Of that amount, 1.5% represented required contributions to pension obligations, and 2.1% represented OPEB payments.
-The town made its full annual required pension contribution in 2016.
+Windsor made its full annual required pension contribution in 2016.

 Windsor administers a defined-benefit pension plan that covers substantially all town employees, except for police, who participate in a state-administered plan, and those eligible for membership in the Connecticut Teachers' Retirement Plan.
 The funded status of this plan was 88.3% as of the July 1, 2016, valuation; this was based on a 7.25% discount rate.
-The funded ratio fell below 100% in 2013 due to the lowering of the discount rate to 7.50% from 7.75% along with other actuarial recommended changes.
+We note the funded ratio fell below 100% in 2013 due to the lowering of the discount rate to 7.50% from 7.75% along with other actuarial recommended changes.
 A defined-contribution plan, which management expects will help reduce future pension cost increases, covers all newly hired town employees.